|

 Can I substitute yarns?

-I can recommend Lion Brand’s Wool Ease Thick and Quick.
+One of the best yarns I can recommend is Wool Ease Thick and Quick from Lion Brand Yarn.
 The Sophia Knit Blanket and the Bella Vita Blanket Knitting Patterns both features this beautiful yarn.

 Stitch up close in blue chunky yarn blanket.